‘Please, please help’: How I witnessed the Afghanistan war’s bitter end

 I soon got a taste of what they faced at Babaji.
 During one patrol a sergeant was injured by a booby trap as he rushed to help an injured soldier.
 As we returned with the stretcher party, another IED, placed on a route cleared just a few hours previously, exploded, causing more severe injuries.
 In bases like Sangin the troops, and the journalists with them, lived under siege, under relentless attacks.

-While the conflict between the Western forces and the insurgency continued, a campaign of assassinations by the Talibs begun.
+While the conflict between the western forces and the insurgency continued, a campaign of assassinations by the Talibs begun.
 Women became particular targets for vengeance.

 I had written about five women who symbolised the brave new face of Afghanistan.
-Four of them were subsequently murdered, and the fifth, a female MP for Kandahar, fled to Kabul after her family were injured in an ambush in which her husband died.
+Four of them were subsequently murdered, and the fifth, an MP for Kandahar, fled to Kabul after her family were injured in an ambush in which her husband died.

 Safia Amajan, who had survived the Taliban years secretly running classes for girls, was murdered at the age of 65 in September 2006.
 I met the two killers, in their early 20s, at Sarposa prison in Kandahar.
 They had carried out the murder in return for $5,000 offered by a mullah in Pakistan.

-Malalai Kakar, the most prominent policewoman in the country, who led a team of 10 female officers who rescued abused women, who had led the investigation into Ms Amajan’s death, was killed a month later after being lured into an ambush with a false report that a woman was being held captive.
+Malalai Kakar, the most prominent policewoman in the country, who led a team of 10 female officers who rescued abused women, and had led the investigation into Amajan’s death, was killed a month later after being lured into an ambush with a false report that a woman was being held captive.

 Zarghuna Kakar, the MP, had entered politics after watching Cherie Blair and Laura Bush speak of the importance of women playing their part in public life in the Afghanistan of the future on television.
 She attended Malalai’s funeral.

-The MP was herself under a Taliban death sentence, but had received no protection from Afghan or Isaf forces.
+The MP was herself under a Taliban death sentence but had received no protection from Afghan or Isaf forces.
 A little while later she and her family were attacked at the local market.
 Her husband, Mohammed Nasir, was killed and she suffered head wounds.
 Zarghuna fled to Kabul with her children.

 Public figures were being targeted.
-I met Ahmed Wali Karzai, the President’s strongman brother who ran Kandahar, just after a salvo of missiles had been fired at his home in Kandahar.
-"They have tried to kill me nine times already, they have got to do a bit better than this," he said, waving his arm at the damage.
+I met Ahmed Wali Karzai, the president’s strongman brother who ran Kandahar, just after a salvo of missiles had been fired at his home in Kandahar.
+“They have tried to kill me nine times already, they have got to do a bit better than this,” he said, waving his arm at the damage.

 AWK, as he was known, was a Chelsea supporter and a great admirer of John Terry and wondered if I could get him a signed shirt of the then Chelsea captain.
 I managed to get one thanks to a colleague in The Independent’s sports section and phoned Karzai to say that I would present it to him on my next visit to Afghanistan.
 A week later he was shot dead by one of his bodyguards.

-The conflict continued, there were troop ‘surges’ under US commanders General David Petraeus and General Stan McChrystal which won back ground from the Talibs.
-Joe Biden, as Barack Obama’s Vice-President, however was strongly opposed sending extra forces, but lost the argument.
+The conflict continued, there were troop “surges” under US commanders General David Petraeus and General Stan McChrystal that won back ground from the Taliban.
+Joe Biden, as Barack Obama’s vice-president, however, was strongly opposed to sending extra forces, but lost the argument.

-There was stalemate at the end, with the Talibs taking over stretches of rural areas and the government, backed by the West, holding the cities and towns.
+There was stalemate at the end, with the Talibs taking over stretches of rural areas and the government, backed by the west, holding the cities and towns.
 Isaf ended its military operations in 2014, with a relatively small force staying on.

-But that small force – around 2,400 Americans, just under a thousand from Nato, and 750 from the UK – was an insurance against the insurgents and their Pakistani backers.
-But this safety net thrown away by the Trump administration at the ineptly handled talks in Qatar led by Zalmay Khalilzad, the State department’s representative, resulting in the deeply flawed Doha Agreement which gave the Taliban almost everything they demanded.
+But that small force – around 2,400 Americans, just under 1,000 from Nato, and 750 from the UK – was an insurance against the insurgents and their Pakistani backers.
+But this safety net was thrown away by the Trump administration at the ineptly handled talks in Qatar led by Zalmay Khalilzad, the State Department’s representative, resulting in the deeply flawed Doha Agreement that gave the Taliban almost everything they demanded.

 President Biden is now busy claiming that they inherited the bad deal from Trump.
 But throughout the US presidential campaign he had repeatedly affirmed that he would not reverse the pullout decision.
-He had done nothing since getting to the White House about the repeated breaches of the agreement by the Talibs, which would have allowed the US to review its own position.
+He had done nothing since getting to the White House about the repeated breaches of the agreement by the Taliban, which would have allowed the US to review its own position.

 The mantra from American and British officials was now the Najibullah example.
-The Afghan President left behind by the Russians was not just a Kremlin stooge after all, as the West had previously claimed, but an astute leader who had kept the insurgency at bay for three years until the collapse of the Soviet Union meant the money tap was turned off and fuel supplies were cut.
-That would not happen to the government of Ashraf Ghani with continuing Western backing.
+The Afghan president left behind by the Russians was not just a Kremlin stooge after all, as the west had previously claimed, but an astute leader who had kept the insurgency at bay for three years until the collapse of the Soviet Union meant the money tap was turned off and fuel supplies were cut.
+That would not happen to the government of Ashraf Ghani with continuing western backing.

-However we kept on hearing from Afghan colleagues, officials and the military from the middle of July that things were going badly wrong.
+However, we kept on hearing from Afghan colleagues, officials and the military from the middle of July that things were going badly wrong.
 When I arrived in Afghanistan a month ago the Talibs had launched major assaults on three main cities, Kandahar, Herat and Lashkar Gah.

 The subsequent collapse of the Afghan forces was spectacular.
-Having covered quite a few missions with them in the past, in which they have fought bravely and professionally, I was as surprised as anyone else by what transpired, especially after spending some time in Herat with Afghan forces and fighters of the veteran mujaheddin commander Ismail Khan where they acquitted themselves well with help from US air strikes.
+Having covered quite a few missions with them in the past, in which they fought bravely and professionally, I was as surprised as anyone else by what transpired, especially after spending some time in Herat with Afghan forces and fighters of the veteran mujahideen commander Ismail Khan where they acquitted themselves well with help from US airstrikes.

 What happened in Herat may perhaps provide a pointer to what has unfolded across the country.
 A Talib fighter had come into Herat city, then under government control and thus at great personal risk to himself, to give me and an Afghan colleague the Taliban point of view.

 He was in a subdued mood, with the Talibs having suffered a serious reverse.
-“We fear only two things, Allah and US air strikes,” he said, complaining that the Americans were breaching the Doha Agreement with the Talibs by continuing with military action.
+“We fear only two things, Allah and US airstrikes,” he said, complaining that the Americans were breaching the Doha Agreement by continuing with military action.

-Yet, Herat was in Talib hands two days later.
+Yet, Herat was in Taliban hands two days later.
 I was in Kabul by then.
 The Talib fighter said in a telephone call that he and his comrades did not know what had happened.
 “We just walked in, we didn’t have to fire a shot, the government and Ismail Khan’s men just went away.”

 Afghan soldiers who had fought there and in other cities like Lashkar Gah and Mazar describe being told by their commanders to withdraw when they thought they had the upper hand in the battle.
 When asked what he thought had happened, an army captain had no doubt: “Money, a lot of money changed hands, the Taliban don’t have that much money, but people who back them do.”

-The final US flights are taking of from Kabul with Isis firing missiles at the airport.
-Meanwhile at least nine civilians, including six children, were reported to have been killed in an US drone strike which was supposedly aimed at a car bomb.
-The violence and rancour which has marked America’s longest war continues until the bitter end.
+The final US flights have taken off from Kabul with Isis firing missiles at the airport.
+Meanwhile, at least 10 civilians, including six children, were reported to have been killed in a US drone strike that was supposedly aimed at a car bomb.
+The violence and rancour that has marked America’s longest war continues until the bitter end.

 Join our new commenting forum